What programs does Durham College (DC) offer?

 Once you have received a letter of acceptance you can apply for a study permit at the nearest visa processing office of Immigration, Refugees and Citizenship Canada (IRCC) to your home country.
 Visit IRCC’s website to find out how to apply for a study permit.

 Where is DC located?

-With campuses in Oshawa and Whitby and a learning site in Pickering, Durham College is situated in the centre of Durham Region, which offers sports, culture, education and music; provides easy access to Canada’s leading business and cultural centre; and enables you to play cricket, ski, snowboard, hike, walk, bike, windsurf, sail, fish and more, all within 30 minutes of campus.
+With campuses in Oshawa and Whitby, Durham College is situated in the centre of Durham Region, which offers sports, culture, education and music; provides easy access to Canada’s leading business and cultural centre; and enables you to play cricket, ski, snowboard, hike, walk, bike, windsurf, sail, fish and more, all within 30 minutes of campus.
 Durham College is part of the Greater Toronto Area (GTA), with downtown Toronto (a cultural hot spot) just 45 minutes from our Oshawa campus, providing easy accessibility to a wide variety of extracurricular and cultural experiences.
 Popular destinations include the CN Tower, the Toronto Zoo, the Art Gallery of Ontario, the Royal Ontario Museum and the Ontario Science Centre.
 For more information about the region including activities, attractions, cultural groups, international dining and much more, please visit www.durhamimmigration.ca.

 Where can I live when attending DC?

 Students have the option to live on- or off-campus during their studies.
 For students who are interested in living in on-campus residence they can find more information at durhamrez.ca.
 Students who would prefer to live off-campus will be provided free assistance with finding homestay, off-campus residence or shared housing.
 A pre-departure e-mail will be sent to students after they have accepted their offer of admission outlining how to arrange for on- and off-campus accommodations.